ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 The definition of the `Hello` module above is the equivalent of a `hello.mli`/`hello.ml` pair of files.
-Writing all of that in one block of code is not elegant so, in general, we prefer to define the module signature
+Writing all of that in one block of code is not elegant, so in general, we prefer to define the module signature
 separately:

 <!-- $MDX skip -->